ngeno7/AWS/README.md

 - 5 vpcs are allowed per region.
 ### Subnets
  VPC must have a name and CIDR block address.
     - Public subnet: accessible from the internet. have private and public IP addresses.
+Has a route to the internet gateway.
-    - Private subnet:
+    - Private subnet: Routed to the local vpc
  Internet Gateway: Managed component on the VPC that acts as a gateway to the internet